-- i) The Five-Day Rule - If there is an emergency and a remittance cannot be made within the guidelines of the company, Conductors/ Assistant Conductors must contact their Supervisor to obtain approval for late remitting. - Approval must be granted within 5 days of the end of the work assignment.
-If approval is granted by a Supervisor, the Conductor/Assistant Conductor must note the approval in the Notes section of the "Conductor/Asst.
-Conductor Sales Report" (NRPC 193).
+- If there is an emergency and a remittance cannot be made within the guidelines of the company, Conductors/ Assistant Conductors must contact their Supervisor to obtain approval for late remitting. - Approval must be granted within 5 days of the end of the work assignment.
+If approval is granted by a Supervisor, the Conductor/ Assistant Conductor must note the approval

-An employee is an extra board Assistant Conductor who works out of a no agent station, working north or south.
+- EXAMPLE: An employee is an extra board Assistant Conductor who works out of a no agent station, working north or south.
 The southern train crew change point is in a station without a Customer Service Representative.
 The northern train crew change point has a ticket office.
-The clear understanding is that they will remit all outstanding Sales Reports each time they work north.

-- Employees must call their supervisor for instruction if they have cash on hand from unremitted sales. - If an employee is held out of service they must contact their Supervisor to report any unremitted cash from onboard sales. - Each Conductor and Assistant Conductor is responsible for contacting their supervisor to discuss the remittance delay before the 5th day following the end of their assignment begins.
+The clear understanding is that they will remit all outstanding Sales Reports each time they work north. - Employees must call their supervisor for instruction if they have cash on hand from unremitted sales. - If an employee is held out of service they must contact their Supervisor to report any unremitted cash from onboard sales. - Each Conductor and Assistant Conductor is responsible for contacting their supervisor to discuss the remittance delay before the 5th day following the end of their assignment begins.

-i) The 10-15 Day Rule
+) The 10-15 Day Rule

-- The 10-15 day rule applies to train crews based out of: - Meridian, MS - Shelby, MT - St. Cloud, MN - When working a regular assignment, remittances must be made within 10 days. - Meridian, MS- remit in Atlanta, GA or New Orleans, LA - Shelby, MT- remit in Minot, ND or Spokane, WA - St Cloud, MN- remit in Minot, ND

-- When working an extra board assignment, remittances must be made within 15 days. - Meridian, MS- remit in Atlanta, GA or New Orleans, MS - Shelby, MT- remit in Minot, ND or Spokane, WA - St Cloud, MN- remit in Minot, ND - Conductors and Assistant Conductors will be required to make all remittances and pick up replacement COTS at the above designated stations. - If the Conductor or Assistant Conductor cannot comply with the 10-15 day rule they must contact their supervisor so arrangements can be made to submit their remittance(s). - When out-of-service the same 10-15 day rule applies. - Each Conductor and Assistant Conductor is responsible for contacting their supervisor to discuss the remittance delay before the end of the 10-15 day rule requirement.
+- When working a regular assignment, remittances must be made within 10 days. - · Meridian, MS- remit in Atlanta, GA or New Orleans, LA - Shelby, MT- remit in Minot, ND - St Cloud, MN- remit in Minot, ND - When working an extra board assignment, remittances must be made within 15 days. - Meridian, MS- remit in Atlanta, GA or New Orleans, MS - Shelby, MT- remit in Minot, ND - St Cloud, MN- remit in Minot, ND - Conductors and Assistant Conductors will be required to make all remittances at the above designated stations. - If the Conductor or Assistant Conductor cannot comply with the 10-15 day rule they must contact their supervisor so arrangements can be made to submit their remittance(s). - When out-of-service the same 10-15 day rule applies. - Each Conductor and Assistant Conductor is responsible for contacting their supervisor to discuss the remittance delay before the end of the 10-15 day rule requirement.